Correspondence theorems for tropical curves I: Introduction

-{\bf Acknowledgments.} Needless to say, I was inspired by D.Speyer's paper \cite{S}.
-My study of tropical geometry began from the joint work \cite{NS} with B.Siebert, and many ideas from it appear in this paper, too.
+{\bf Acknowledgments.} Needless to say, I was inspired by D. Speyer's paper \cite{S}.
+My study of tropical geometry began from the joint work \cite{NS} with B. Siebert, and many ideas from it appear in this paper, too.
 It is a great pleasure for me to express my gratitude to him.
-I am supported by Grant-in-Aid for Young Scientists (No. 19740034).
+Carolin Torchiani made an important observation through Example \ref{ex:loop} which I missed in the first draft.
+I also express my deep gratitude to her for it and also for sending me her thesis \cite{T}.
+This work was supported by JSPS KAKENHI Grant Number 26400061.